wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 C++ has somewhat more-powerful semantics than Java.
 One cost of this is that we generally need to give the C++ compiler some help to figure out *how exactly* we want it to capture state from the enclosing scope.
 This is the purpose of the *capture list*.
 For the purposes of using the WPILibC Command-based framework, it is usually sufficient to use a capture list of ``[this]``, which gives access to members of the enclosing class by capturing the enclosing class's ``this`` pointer by value.

 Method locals cannot be captured this way, and must be captured explicitly either by reference or by value by including them in the capture list.
 It is typically safer to capture locals by-value, since a lambda can outlive the lifespan of an object it captures by reference.
-For more details, consult the C++ standard library documentation on capture semantics <TODO: link>.
+For more details, consult the C++ standard library `documentation on capture semantics <https://en.cppreference.com/w/cpp/language/lambda#Lambda_capture>`__.